 Wix Logo Maker Pricing

-Wix offers two standalone logo plans: the Basic plan at $20 (one-time payment) which includes standard logo files with full commercial usage rights, and the Advanced plan at $50 (one-time payment) which adds resizable files, social media-optimized versions, and a brand kit.
+Wix offers two standalone logo plans: the Basic plan at $20 (one-time payment) which includes standard logo files with full commercial usage rights, and the Advanced plan at $50 (one-time payment) which adds resizable SVG files, social media-optimized versions, and a brand kit.

 If you also need a website, Wix bundles logo design with their website plans starting at $9/month.
 For a full breakdown of what each plan includes and whether the free option is enough for your needs, see our detailed guide on whether Wix Logo Maker is free.
+You can also compare it against other logo tools in our Wix Logo Maker vs Tailor Brands breakdown.

 Wix Logo Maker is one of the fastest ways to create a professional-looking logo without any design experience.
 By following this step-by-step tutorial and applying the design tips above, you can build a logo that genuinely represents your brand - not just a generic placeholder.